Tips & Best Practices

 Build your preferences deliberately

-When GRIDD asks "Save this as a style preference?", think before clicking yes.
+When GRID asks "Save this as a style preference?", think before clicking yes.
 The preferences you approve compound over time — after 20 preferences, your scripts will sound dramatically more like you than they did on day one.
 The key is to approve preferences that reflect a genuine, repeatable part of your style — not one-off adjustments.

 Use the chat bar to workshop, not just polish